 A stronger brand reputation will likely increase click-through rates for non-branded terms since the user more likely recognizes the brand – even when searching in a brand-agnostic way.
 Google’s ad quality score is likely to increase lowering cost-per-click.
 Similar logic applies to social media campaigns.

 Conclusion: Combine Branding and Lead Generation for Best Results

 When discussing lead generation, understanding the relationship between lead quantity and lead quality is important.
 Using the charts provided, discussions around lead volume and lead quality help shape budget allocations and assist in setting realistic expectations.
 You now have a framework for where and when branding fits into your marketing mix.
 Plus, you know how branding impacts your lead generation.
 Especially, if lead generation campaigns are struggling to deliver effective results, the right answer might be branding, rather than optimization.

-For more on how Colling Media can help combine branding with your lead generation efforts, visit our Capabilities page.
+Click for more on how Colling Media can help combine branding with your lead generation efforts.

 Chart assumptions (1) marketing spend remains the same (2) High quantity leads cost less than high-quality leads.